-What´s the COMPAR-EU´s benefit for patients?
+What is COMPAR-EU´s benefits for patients?

 We also incorporated decision aids to help patients understand different preventive and treatment options.
-Information about each option’s potential benefits and harms help patients determine what is personally important to them.
-In this way, patient decision aids enable patients to participate in the decision-making and to choose the healthcare interventions that take into account their personal preferences.
-These aids will be interactive, i.e. users are able to choose from a set of interactive settings the condition (and comorbidities) they are interested in, the key outcomes they want to improve, and contextual or individual factors that might influence the effectiveness of a SMI (gender, geographic area, healthcare system level, etc.).
+Information about each option’s potential benefits and harms help patients determine the interventions that are best fit for them and choose the self-management interventions that consider their personal preferences.
+These aids are interactive, i.e., users are able to choose from a set of interactive settings the condition (and comorbidities) they are interested in, the key outcomes they want to improve, and contextual or individual factors that might influence the effectiveness of a SMI (gender, geographic area, healthcare system level, etc.).

 What are self-management interventions (SMIs)?